sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/restapi-spec-with-openapi/README.md

 # Webservice development Approaches
 Date: January 5 2022

-Note: The word spec is used to mean specification for short.

 # Designing Webservice API
 There are several approaches for building webservice API.
 You can start at the bottom, meaning building the implementation first and then using annotation to mark the class or interface as the Rest endpoints.
 This approach was very common in my experience in the Java webservice when we were building SOAP services about a dozen years ago.
 This approach of using Java annotation was used because either we were not familiar with the SOAP specification("spec") or just didn't want to learn it when there are toolings to build the SOAP interface.